Modern Romanticism 101 – A Guide

 When we mention Romantic or Romanticism, we refer to the movement and the Romantics, not romance (as in stories only about romance, kisses, and flowers, or only including romantic qualities).

-And while you can read about the historical movement in more detail HERE, I’ve included a few distinct traits of Romanticism that also pertains (in part) to our definition of Modern Romanticism:
+I’ve included a few distinct traits of Romanticism that also pertain (in part) to our definition of Modern Romanticism:

-• All about passion – intense personal expression (artists expressing their beliefs)
+• It is about passion – intense personal expression (artists expressing their beliefs)

 • Sublimity

-• Focus on Individualism (IE: Jane Eyre) and/or non-conformity.
+• Focus on individualism (IE, Jane Eyre) or non-conformity.

-• Love of Nature (L.M.
-Montgomery’s novels are lovely examples, as is Tolkien’s Lord of the Rings), beauty, travel, and the stars.
+• Love of nature, beauty, travel, adventure, and the stars.

 • Appreciation for Childhood

-• The glorification of the Past/Interest in the Past/may include the idealization of rural life (for example, romanticized period dramas).
+• The glorification of the past/interest in the past/may include the idealization of rural life

 • Nostalgia

-• It may be mystical or include elements of the Divine. spirituality (IE: Emerson, Thoreau)
+• Writing may be mystical or include elements of the Divine.
+Spirituality (IE, Emerson, Thoreau)

-• May include the fantastical or supernatural elements (Frankenstein)
+• A story of Romanticism may include the fantastical or supernatural elements (Frankenstein)

-• May show interest/influence from folklore or fairy tales.
+• Writing might have mythological elements or show interest/influence from folklore or fairy tales.

 WHAT IS MEDIEVAL ROMANTICISM?

-The Romantic Age of the 18th and 19th centuries was influenced by the Middle Ages.
+The Middle Ages influenced the Romantic Age of the 18th and 19th centuries.
 In the Cambridge Companion to Medievalism, Clare A. Simmons writes:

 “The term ‘Romantic Era’ suggests an age influenced by the larger-than-life world of medieval romance, stories of great adventures, supernatural intervention, and powerful emotions.
 Before 1820, European writers had begun to use the word ‘romantic’ to describe something prompting an emotional response similar to romance.”